thanhhang1306/CodeForAll/README.md

 # CodeForAll (an activist website)
-CodeForAll is an activist website which addresses the issue of gender equity [titled "&lt;Code> for All"].
+CodeForAll is an activist website which addresses the issue of gender equity.
 Hang Pham developed this website with HTML/CSS/JavaScript while participating in the Girls Who Code Summer Immersion Program.
 A version of this code is also available on replit.

 ## Installation